NickPap92/project3_final/README.md

 - Capacitance load [**C**]

-    Capacitance load is the amount of capacitance measured or computed across the crystal terminals on the PCB.
+    It is the amount of capacitance measured or computed across the crystal terminals on the PCB.

     Every mos transistor as a switch in the circuit has an input CGS capacitance and a an on-resistance.
 So, if we build a circuit using this transistor it will react on the abrupt input voltage changes by a slowing the change of the output voltage from the high to low and from the low to high.
 Which means that the output voltage will not change instantly but will take time to charge and discharge the output load capacitor.
 Increasing the input pulse rate by increasing its frequency will lead to shrink the steady state time of the pulses which will ultimately be zero and the output waveform will appear triangular.
 This will be the maximum input possible bit rate.

-Therefore, if our CPU is running on a fixed voltage and frequency, **CC** remains static.
+Therefore, if our CPU is running on a fixed voltage and frequency, **C** remains static.
 In the case of dynamic frequency, capacitane load will slowly change according to alterations in frequency, which depend on temperature, power and current limits.

 [What is load capacitance](https://www.quora.com/What-is-load-capacitance)